Rqnsom/polkavm-move/README.md

 ## About [Eiger](https://www.eiger.co)

 We are engineers.
 We contribute to various ecosystems by building low-level implementations and core components.
 We believe in Move and in Polkadot and wanted to bring them together.
-Read more about this project on [our blog](https://www.eiger.co/blog/eiger-brings-move-to-polkadot).

 Contact us at hello@eiger.co
 Follow us on [X/Twitter](https://x.com/eiger_co)